 Jesus is preaching and healing on the Sabbath in his hometown synagogue.
 Many are “astonished” but rulers “took offense at him.”
 Rulers are offended by his integrity; preaching independent of their judgments.
 They are offended by his power; healing people they oppress.
 Rulers do not like people who dare to challenge their oppressive system.
 It is they who then actually offend Jesus.
 They shame him for the lowliness of his birth and the insignificance of his family.

 Public integrity and healing in our time of violence is a challenge.
 It takes skill.
 It is so very different from shaming.
 Shaming subjects people to ridicule and feelings of unworthiness.
 Shaming does not heal.
-Is there any evidence shaming Trump supporters like Richard Spencer or Stephen Miller would help heal them, or us?
-Some might argue it is an irrelevant or elitist point.
+Is there any evidence that our shaming Trump supporters, like Richard Spencer or Stephen Miller, would help heal them, or us?
+Some might argue it is irrelevant.
 All that matters is resistance.
-But being a change activist and providing a new Way are entirely relevant.
-As perpetrators of violence and the shaming they are not healed, neither is this culture.
-As they are not changed neither are their policies.
-They simply dig in.
-An example is self title Christians of the GOP who have been dispensing shame and dehumanizing people with vulgarity and violence for decades – Latinos, Muslims, people who are gay, poor.
-Their vulgarity and violence are increasing through their support of an oppressive NRA, by carrying guns, and by forming militia.
-They do so as a plan, strategically – at the same time they claim to be victims of incivility and violence.
-They explain their ruler based push-back is for being shamed for their Christian beliefs – evidence of shaming’s negative cycle.
-Whether their explanation is true or not, it explains that they are not Christian/Christ-like.
-Christ Jesus acted as a healer to people who are shamed and oppressed by rulers.
-Self titled Christian are not taking up healing practices.
+But being a change activist and providing a new Way is entirely relevant.
+If we do not help change them, they are not healed, nor are their policies.
+Self titled Christians of the GOP have been dispensing shame and dehumanizing people with vulgarity and violence for multiple decades – Latinos, Muslims, people who are gay, poor.
+At the same time, they claim to be shamed for their Christian beliefs (evidence of shame’s negative cycle).
+Whether their explanation is true or not, their shaming response proves they are not Christian/Christ-like.
+Christ Jesus acted as a healer to people who were shamed.
+Self titled Christian are acting as warriors.
 They are taking up guns.
-They own and use weapons; of pulpit and policy as well as guns.
-They use them as a moral right to shame and dehumanize people and they do so systemically – as rulers.
-Christ-like challengers, people of integrity who heal people that are oppressed will always be met by rulers claiming offense.
-The offense is but mere challenge but rulers tell the lie that in that challenge, it is the rulers and they alone who are the victims of incivility and violence.
-Like rulers of Jesus’ time rulers today perceive challenge as personal offense and as such as moral harm done to them and the society they presume to rule – in God’s name.
-They treat their false perception as license to perpetrate further moral harm.
-They rationalize the harm they do as their right as rulers to continue to dehumanize those they assert deserve to be shamed.
+They own and use weapons; of pulpit and policy and weaponry.
+Self-titled Christians are using guns as a moral right to shame people.
+They do so systemically, as rulers and as law enforcement, as well as members of the NRA and various militia.
+Christ-like people who heal the oppressed will always be charged as offensive by rulers.
+The offense is but mere challenge.
+But rulers tell the lie that the challenge is offensive.
+Rulers treat their erroneous belief about being offended as license to perpetrate further harm.
+They rationalize the harm they do as their right as rulers to continue to shame those they have always shamed.
 Thus, Latino children will be separated from their families and kept in cages and it will be described as “like going to summer camp.”
 Individuals who are gay will be ostracized and denied civil rights.
-There is no reason to think rulers who legalize and sanctify their shaming and dehumanization through the political and religious systems they craft and control will be changed through a harmful cycle of shaming and dehumanization.
+There is no reason to think rulers who legalize and sanctify their shaming through the political and religious systems they craft and control will be changed through a harmful cycle of shaming.

 Prayer: Spirit, help us live with integrity among those who would shame us.